 There are no associate of corporate transcription degree programs.
 Corporate transcriptionists typically hold associate's...

-Legal transcriptionists are responsible for using dictation devices to record court hearings and other legal proceedings for...
+Legal transcriptionists use dictation devices to record court hearings and other legal proceedings for law firms and legal...

 There are no schools offering training in braille transcription, but students can obtain instructional course materials and...

 - Schools with Medical Transcription Programs: How to Choose